shubhaaaaaaa/TheDice_Game/README.md

 # TheDiceGame
-A game of dice which tests your luck and decides the ultimate winner.
+Test your luck and decide the ultimate winner.
 * Link to my dice game : https://shubhaaaaaaa.github.io/TheDice_Game/